ROCm/rccl-tests/README.md

 ### Environment variables
-On some older versions of ROCm before 6.4.0, setting `HSA_NO_SCRATCH_RECLAIM=1` as part of the environment may be necessary to achieve better performance.
-When running without MPI, something like the following is enough:
+On some older versions of ROCm before 6.4.0, setting `HSA_NO_SCRATCH_RECLAIM=1` as part of the environment might be necessary to achieve better performance.
+When running without MPI, a command similar to the following one should be sufficient:
 ```shell
 HSA_NO_SCRATCH_RECLAIM=1 ./build/all_reduce_perf -b 8 -e 128M -f 2 -g 8
 ```